apisec-inc/documentation/docs/SetupJiraTracker.md

 9. Assignee Account ID. e.g. https://mycompany.atlassian.net/
 10. Label should be a single word without any white spaces.
 If more than one label to be tagged, provide comma (,) seperated labels.

+Activating the toggle button will log the vulnerabilities to Jira.

 Finally, click on `Test Credentials` button to validate the connection has established.